Federal prosecution of Donald Trump (election obstruction case): Proceedings resulting from the immunity decision

 On September 5, Judge Chutkan held the first hearing in the case since the immunity decision.
 The purpose of the hearing was to decide whether the trial can proceed, to begin to set a trial schedule, and to decide whether prosecutors can call Pence and others as witnesses.
 She set a September 26 deadline for the prosecution to file its initial brief that would include previously unseen evidence such as grand jury transcripts; Trump attorneys had sought to delay the filing until after the November election.
 Although filings typically cannot be longer than 45 pages, Chutkan gave Smith permission to file up to 180 pages.
 He filed a 165-page brief under seal.
 Trump asked for more redactions.
 On October 2, Chutkan publicly released the brief.
 She also planned to release the prosecution's redacted exhibits related to the brief, but on October 10, she gave Trump one week to appeal the release.
 He did not appeal, and the redacted exhibits were released.

-The first section of Smith's brief summarizes evidence and describes the prosecutors' argument; the second discusses what constitutes an "official" act; the third applies the principles to Trump's case; the fourth urges Chutkan to rule that Trump does not have immunity for these actions and that he be brought to trial.
+The first section of Smith's brief summarized evidence and describes the prosecutors' argument; the second discussed what constitutes an "official" act; the third applied the principles to Trump's case; the fourth urged Chutkan to rule that Trump does not have immunity for these actions and that he be brought to trial.

 Names of 71 people were redacted, identified only as P1 through P71.
 Using other identifying information, The New York Times identified P1 as Steve Bannon; P4 as Jason Miller; P9 as Eric Herschmann; P21 as Mark Meadows; P45 as Dan Scavino; and P52 as Bill Barr.

+Also at the hearing on September 5, Judge Chutkan allowed Trump to file a motion asserting that the appointment of Smith as a special prosecutor had been invalid because he had not been nominated and confirmed by the U.S. Senate.
+A similar motion had succeeded in the classified documents case that Smith brought against Trump, resulting in dismissal of that case by Judge Aileen Cannon, but Judge Chutkan mentioned she did not find Cannon's ruling “particularly persuasive".